 back to Krishanu Sankar's homepage

-This page contains several demonstrations of the math applets software library, which is used to make interactive mathematical visuals which embed directly into web or desktop environments.
-I see this as an enhancement to the traditional text-and-image-based nature of written mathematics.
-The software is very much a work-in-progress.
+This page contains several demonstrations of math applets, which is used to make interactive mathematical visuals which can be embedded directly into web or desktop environments.
+I have used this on an ad-hoc basis to supplement math teaching, and hope to build more interactive applets as an enhancement to traditionally static written mathematics.
+This page is continuously growing.

-The software is heavily inspired by manim: in fact, several of the class names and abstractions come directly from manim.
+The software is heavily inspired by manim.
 The most significant difference is that this library is designed for user-interactive web elements (hence written in Typescript), while manim is used for rendering videos.
-They are designed for different (but highly overlapping!) pedagogical purposes.
+Several of the class names and abstractions I used come directly from manim, and I've tried to keep the interfaces mutually intelligible so that applets can be turned into videos and vice-versa.

 Wave equation: This page builds an intuition for the wave equation, and depicts some phenomena of the 2-dimensional wave equation, such as dipoles and interference patterns.
 I wrote this simulator to help me visualize the difference between the ray model and wave model of optics, and to visualize the reflective property of conic sections.

 Random walks: A random walk on a lattice of dimension 1 or 2 will always return to its starting point.
 But a random walk on a lattice of dimension 3 or higher may never return.
 Why?
-This page is about visualizing and proving this theorem, and exploring its continuous analog (Brownian motion).
+This page is about visualizing and proving this theorem.

 Sunrise equation: This page uses 3D geometry to visualize the calculation of sunrise and sunset times, among other things.
 I was inspired to write this page while thinking about how to calculate the energy absorbed by a solar panel over the course of a day.